friflo/Friflo.Json.Fliox/Engine/README.md

 # Entity Component System

-Currently fastest 🔥 ECS implementation in .NET - using Ecs.CSharp.Benchmark as re ference.
+Currently fastest 🔥 ECS implementation in .NET - using Ecs.CSharp.Benchmark as reference.
 See benchmark results - Mac Mini M2 - at the bottom of this page.
 This ECS is an Archetype / AoS based Entity Component System.
 See: [ECS - Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system).

 Maybe this project is a little late at the party.
 Published on nuget in January 2024.
 Started development in September 2023.
 The package is part of an in-development Game Editor.
 See [Architecture.md](Architecture.md).

 The library implements all features a common ECS provides.
 *Unique library features*
-- Hybrid ECS - supporting both: Scripts similar to `MonoBehaviour`'s as well as struct components.
+- Hybrid ECS - supporting both: Scripts similar to `MonoBehaviour`'s as well as struct components and tags.
-  This enables easy refactoring between both models.
+  This enables simple refactoring between both models.
 Scripts if OOP is suitable.
-Struct components for performance.
+Struct components / tags for performance.
 - Build up a hierarchy of entities with parent / child relationship - optional.
 - Focus on optimal debugging experience.
 See screenshot at examples.
 - SIMD Support - optional.
 Multi thread capable and remainder loop free.